A Lesson in Romantics: Reception and legacy

 A Lesson in Romantics is considered a fan favorite.
 Daniel Thompson of Music Emissions wrote that: "every song is spectacular on this album and is a potential hit."
 Despite its eventual success and acclaim, A Lesson In Romantics received little attention from professional music critics.
 Reviewers noted the improved sound from the band's debut EP, Tales Told by Dead Friends.
 Joe DeAndrea from AbsolutePunk.net wrote that: "after their unimpressive release of the EP Tales Told By Dead Friends in November, the band's back with their debut album that will surely become one of your most played of the Summer."
-Sputnikmusic reviewer Adam Knott gave the album a score of 4.5 out of 5, calling it "a hell of a lot better" than most pop punk records.
+Sputnikmusic reviewer Adam Knott gave the album a score of 4.5 out of 5, calling it "a hell of a lot better" than most pop-punk records.
+Pär Winberg of Melodic wrote, "it is well written material," however, he felt that "it doesn't contain one second of new thinking and that is quite boring to be honest."
+Neal Parsons of The Skinny gave the album a negative review, who criticized the band for recycling "the same idea - namely heartbreak," and called it a "deeply disappointing debut."
+Writing for Alternative Press, Lindy Smith said of the album in retrospect, "This album definitely didn't get enough recognition when it was released, especially considering how clever and amazing the lyrics are [...]
+There's not a single song this writer has skipped or gotten sick of, even after listening to it close to 500 times, if not more."